Your first step

 Maddison McCarthy

-Associate
+Managing Senior Associate

 Outside of work hours, Maddison has worked on significant legal research projects, including an ongoing access to justice project with Fitzroy Legal Service, and excels at undertaking legal research into complex and nuanced family law issues.

 Maddison has also volunteered with Senior Rights Victoria, helping vulnerable individuals to navigate confronting legal issues they are faced with.
-Maddison is particularly well placed to understand capacity issues which can arise in relation to family law matters and work with the most vulnerable family law clients to help them feel at ease and understand their options and dispute resolution processes.
+Maddison is particularly well placed to understand capacity issues which can arise in relation to family law matters and work with the most vulnerable family law clients to help them feel at ease and understand their options and importantly dispute resolution processes.

 Linda Ho